CSRBapp/CSRBbin/README.md

 ```

-# Start a CSRB Node application
+# Starting a CSRB Node application

 You can run one of provided applications.
 With the default settings and certificates provided, they will connect to a public CSRB Network Router and provide access to the rest of the CSRB Network.